 When stress becomes long-standing, physical symptoms of anxiety fade away or become less prominent.
 However, these are replaced by a variety of psychological symptoms of anxiety, including:

-This is also known as stage fright and occurs when a person experiences extreme anxiety at the thought of or having to perform in public.
+This is also known as stage fright and occurs when a person experiences extreme anxiety while performing in public, or even just at the thought of it.
 This often arises from a fear of being the centre of attention, and a fear of being judged or disliked.

 Performance anxiety is not restricted to those who appear on a stage.
 It may affect teachers, those having to chair, lead or present at meetings and people needing to ‘perform’ well at a job interview.
 In a way, it is also related to the anxiety experienced in social situations when one wants to leave a good impression with people one has just met.